syntax-punk/syntax-punk/README.md

 ### Hi everyone 👋

 I'm David.
-I notice things and I create stuff.
+I tell computers what to do and sometimes they listen.
 Check it out [here](https://syntaxpunk.com/)